Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample2_enterprise_azure_databricks_environment/README.md

 1. Define the availability requirements before the deployment and configure the storage and databricks service accordingly.

-2. Ensure required capacity and services are available in targeted regions
+2. Ensure required capacity and services are available in targeted regions.

-3. Test the compensation transaction logic by explicitly failing a service deployment
+3. Test the compensation transaction logic by explicitly failing a service deployment.

 ### 2.5.
 Security